dddrrreee/cs140e-24win/labs/1-compile/README.md

   7. Write some C code that will cause the compiler to emit a `bx` instruction that *is not* a function return.

+Finally:
+  1. Implement the routine `unsigned GET32(void *addr)` in assembly that does a 32-bit load of the memory pointed to by the address `addr` and returns it.
+Put your implementation in a `mem-op.S` assembly file and make sure it compiles with your `arm-none-eabi-gcc`.

+            # compile but don't link
+            % arm-none-eabi-gcc -c mem-op.S
+            # disassemble.
+            % arm-none-eabi-objdump -d mem-op.o

+  2. Also write a `void PUT32(void *addr, unsigned val)` in assembly that stores the 32-bit quantity `val` into the memory pointed to by address `addr`.
+Also put this in `mem-op.S` and make sure it compiles.

 -------------------------------------------------------------------
 ### 2. Observability.

 Questions about the volatile examples: